vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - This one applies for so many reasons
-- If something is showing and hiding, someone who is slower at consuming the information might miss it
+- If something is showing and hiding, someone who is slower at consuming the information might miss it.
+This could be because of a disability, or simply because of an outside distraction
 - And a similar argument for those with motor restrictions
 - It's also better for users with anxiety to not have those time limits to contribute to any anxious feelings
 - There are exceptions for this one.
 For example, if something goes out of stock or it's a time based game